re4ldev/arch-laptop/README.md

 1. To create an installation medium we will use Linux distribution with the following tools: GnuPG, wget, dd.
 For instructions to create installation medium from Windows or MacOS, please refer to Arch Linux installation guide.
 2. USB flash drive (pendrive) is used as installation medium.
 3. We are using the following Arch Linux image file: _**archlinux-2021.08.01-x86_64.iso**_ and corresponding _**archlinux-2021.08.01-x86_64.iso.sig**_
+4. There is a LAN network with Internet access available.
+5. Arch Linux live environment will be accessed via SSH to perform the installation procedure.

 # III.
 Installation steps #